 There will also be an option to enter an email address to receive the form link via email.

 Now, you can also see if someone partially completed their form and used the save and continue option in WPForms.

 All you have to do is navigate to WPForms » Entries from the WordPress dashboard and select your form to view its entries.

-On the next screen, you can look for entries that have a ‘Partial’ status.
+On the next screen, you can look for entries with a ‘Partial’ status.
 These are people that clicked the Save and Resume functionality and saved their form’s progress.

 The status will change to Completed automatically when your user returns and completes the form.

 We hope this article helped you learn how to add save and continue functionality in WordPress forms.
-You may also want to go through our guide on how to start an online store and the best WordPress plugins and tools for business sites.
+You may also want to read our guide on how to start an online store or the best WordPress plugins and tools for business sites.